apache/orc/site/develop/bylaws.md

 #### Code Change

 A change made to a codebase of the project requires *lazy consensus* of active committers other than the author of the patch.
-The code can be committed after the first +1.
+We can commit changes before they have been reviewed, although we prefer to get reviews first.

 #### Product Release